breezy-weather/breezy-weather/docs/HOMEPAGE.md

 Details shown in header can be configured in the settings (Appearance).
 Details not shown there will be shown in the Current details card.

-In the footer, you have credits and acknowledgment for the weather provider used for this location.
+In the footer, you have credits and acknowledgment for the weather source used for this location.
 You also have an Edit button that allow you to change the order of cards or remove some of them.
 This will apply to all locations.

 ## Cards